transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 To resolve this problem, you can perform the following steps:
 {: tsResolve}

-1. **Update and deploy ALB.** For clusters with only one single node, you can add a second node to it.
-For clusters with multizone cluster, you can add a second node to each zone or another option is to edit the replica set and scale it down to 1.
+1. **Update and deploy ALB.** For clusters with only one single node, you can add a second node on to it.
+For clusters with multizone, you can add a second node to each zone.
+Or, edit the replica set and scale it down to 1.
 To scale-down the replica set to 1, you can perform the following steps:

   - To find the existing replica set.